-1. The position of stress.
+- 1. The position of stress.
 At first glance, it seems that there is at least some sort of correlation between the variation of the oblique forms and the fact that Northern Vlax Romani lacks a straightforward stress pattern.
-Stress itself seems to vary, especially in words with three syllables.
-While the stress pattern of disyllabic words (word-initial or word-final) seems to determine the form of the oblique base unambiguously, the varying stress pattern of trisyllabic words pairs up with the unpredictability of oblique forms.

-2. The number of syllables.
+Stress is lexical, which means it cannot be predicted based merely on the form of the word or the number of syllables.
+So, while the level of unpredictability is high by default, it is further complicated by the fact that the position of stress in certain words with three syllables may also vary.
+While the stress pattern of disyllabic words (word-initial or word-final) seems to determine the form of the oblique base unambiguously, the varying stress pattern of trisyllabic words pairs up with the unpredictability of oblique forms. - 2.
+The number of syllables.
 This is related to the position of stress to some degree, as oblique forms begin to vary when the number of syllables reaches or exceeds three.
 The variation is especially ostensible on trisyllabic words with a stem-final /o/, while disyllabic words never vary.

-4. 1 Description of the phenomenon
+4.1.
+Description of the phenomenon

 In this section, we will introduce the variation in the masculine oblique base and we will also see that this variation is closely linked to the masculine nouns which have a stem-final /o/.

 In Northern Vlax Romani, there are two sets of suffixes for the oblique base.
 One of them comprises -es- for the singular and -en- for the plural, but there are masculine nouns which, without any apparent phonological or morpho-phonological reason, take a different oblique marker: -os- in the singular and -on- in the plural.